The crazy world of front garden regulation

 But realistically there’s very little local authorities can do on their own to stem the tide of front garden paving and parking.
 So, they are focussing on what they can do to counteract the problem.

 Many are working on greening roadsides where they have control as Highway Authorities.
-They are installing rain gardens, greening verges and crossovers, depaving, creating parklets, planting more trees and putting in sustainable urban drainage (SuDS) – another area the government has resisted or been slow to act.
+They are installing rain gardens, greening verges and crossovers, depaving, creating parklets, planting more trees and putting in sustainable drainage systems (SuDS) – another area the Government has resisted or been slow to act.

 Who’s paying?